Even after years of learning it in school, grammar is just one of those things people still mess up.

 Our car model is faster, better, stronger.

 Faster, better, stronger ... than what?
 What are you comparing your car to?
-To a horse?
+A horse?
 A competitor?
 An older model?

-When you're asserting that something should be compared to something else, make sure you are always clarifying what that something else is ... otherwise it's impossible for your readers to judge whether the comparison actually means anything.
+When you're asserting that something should be compared to something else, make sure you always clarify what that something else is ... otherwise it's impossible for your readers to discern what the comparison actually means.

 5) Passive Voice

 If you have a sentence with an object in it -- basically a noun that receives the action -- passive voice can happen to you.
 Passive happens when the object of a sentence is put in the beginning of a sentence instead of at the end.
-With passive voice, your writing is perceived as poor writing to your audience.
+With passive voice, your writing comes across as sounding weak and unclear.

 Hold up.
-Read that last paragraph I just wrote -- there's waaaaaay too much passive voice.
-See how it seems kind of jumbly and not quite punchy?
+Re-read that last paragraph I just wrote -- there's waaaaaay too much passive voice.
+See how it seems kind of jumbled and not quite punchy?
 Let's try that again.

 6) Dangling Modifiers

-I love the name of this grammar mistake -- it makes me think of a life or death situation, hanging precariously off a cliff or something equally as a drastic.
+I love the name of this mistake -- it makes me think of a dramatic, life-or-death situation such as hanging precariously off a cliff.
 (Of course grammar mistakes are never that drastic, but it helps me remember to keep them out of my writing.)

-This mistake happens when a descriptive phrase is followed by a noun that shouldn't be described by that phrase.
-It's easier to see in an example taken from my colleague over on the HubSpot Sales blog:
+This mistake happens when a descriptive phrase doesn't apply to the noun that immediately follows it.
+It's easier to see in an example taken from my colleague over on the HubSpot Sales Blog: